txt/mase/src/tex/lib.md

 Narrow code (52 chars, max); use ``i'', not ``self'', set indent to two characters,

+In a repo (or course).
+Markdown comments (which means we can do tricks like auto-generating this documentation from comments in the file).

 Not Python3, but use Python3 headers.

+good reseraoiuces for advance people: Norving's infrenqencly asked questions

+David Isaacon's Pything tips, tricks, and Hacks.http://www.siafoo.net/article/52

 Environemnt that supports matplotlib, scikitlearn.
 Easy to get there.